 Updating Checkmk is a bit different than most other software packages that you may be familiar with.
 Why is that?

-The reason is that Checkmk not only allows multiple independent instances (sites) to run on a single server, but it also allows multiple software versions to be installed simultaneously.
-With this system each instance is assigned to an installed version of the software.
+The reason is that Checkmk not only allows multiple independent sites to run on a single server, but it also allows multiple software versions to be installed simultaneously.
+With this system each site is assigned to an installed version of the software.
 To illustrate, we can take the following situation on a fictional server:

 mysite1 uses version